AndrewTFesta/island_influence/README.md

 The previous week was meant to be spent on building the graphs and trajectories that would go into the paper, with the hope that they could also help identify any issues in the process or act as a verifier for the current findings.
 I was able to get some of the desired plots in place, but one in particular stood out.
 These plots highlight the portions of the state that are changed between generations or that are "most heavily weighted" when the agent decides on an action.
 The idea here is to gain insight into how the agent(s) are evolving over time from the perspective of what parts of the state-space they are changing to make their decisions.
 An interesting finding was that it can be really easy for the agents to "fixate" on certain portions of the state.
 This can impede learning, especially if the support agents lag behind the gathering agents, as the gathering agents effectively learn that the support agents are unreliable, and so default back to behaviors that at least are somewhat beneficial even if the support agents are incompetent.
 This shows up primarily early on when the initial migration(s) do not occur for an extended period of time (100-200 generations).
 In this case, the gatherers learn to seek out resources that they can capture without needing to remove obstacles, even if there are better rewards that would require removing obstacles.
 The obvious fix here would likely be to have the migration schedule decay over time, and initially do migrations much faster (every 15-ish generations).
 That is my first approach, but I'm also seeing if I can incorporate some level of confidence or UCT type weighting to push the agents away from fixating on portions of the state space, especially early in training.

 As I mentioned in the last meeting, I intend to focus on actually writing this week.
 Namely, I want to have a rough draft of the intro and approach, along with the outline of the portions of the background.
 The results section would mainly be an outline of the interesting findings so far along with a few initial plots that support those findings.
-I want to have this to Gaurav by Friday so we can discuss not just the overall story, but also if it could be supported better by certain experiments or configurations.
+I want to have this to Gaurav by Friday, so we can discuss not just the overall story, but also if it could be supported better by certain experiments or configurations.

-Part of the reason for the Friday deadline for myself is I anticipate this week to be more full with course work as there is both a quiz tomorrow (that got pushed back from last Thursday) and more impactful, the final and assignment on Thursday.
+Part of the reason for the Friday deadline for myself is I anticipate this week to be more full of course work as there is both a quiz tomorrow (that got pushed back from last Thursday) and more impactful, the final and assignment on Thursday.
 So I think it would be better to just try and minimize the overall time I'm working on that by condensing it to as few days as possible.

 ### Sixth week

 The plan for the previous (two) weeks had been to get the experimental results in a displayable format and to address the consistency issue that sometimes arises early in training where the harvesting agents can seem to fixate on the easier rewards that they are able to accomplish independently, even after migrating obstacle removing policies from the other islands.
 Unfortunately, my laptop was (is) experiencing an issue with 4 of the logical cores, causing the clock watchdog to timeout, leading to a BSOD.
 I've been in contact with support, and after trying to troubleshoot the issue, they had me ship it to them since it appears to be a hardware issue.
 On the upside, I reconfigured another system I use as a headless server to be a daily driver and have been working on updating this system to be at the same place as my laptop.
 This also requires rewriting some of the code as the cores failing seem to have corrupted some sectors of my ssd.
 Running some of my recovery utilities didn't recover a lot of things I actually care about, and I hadn't pushed some of the more recent changes.
 But I do have a version of the code that I had pushed about 4 days before the last meeting (1 am the saturday before), so the time I've effectively lost is those few days and the time spent diagnosing the laptop and setting up the new system.
-I also lost some of my notes and ideas I had been taking in markdown that I hadn't thought to backup (should just keep those in a private repo).
+I also lost some of my notes and ideas I had been taking in markdown that I hadn't thought to back-up (should just keep those in a private repo).
 Most of the graphics Gaurav and I have been working on are online or shared in our chats, so the ones lost are the ones generated by the code, which is less of a concern to me.

 So the plan for this week is to get everything up to the point that I had wanted it before the system failed.
 Gaurav and I are planning a meeting in the next day or so to go over what we have.
 Specifically, what I am working on recreating is the follows: